-- These Regulations may be amended and/or supplemented from time to time by the ICC's Board, with such amendments coming into effect on the date specified by the ICC. - 6.2 The headings used for the various Articles of these Regulations and the explanatory notes are for the purpose of guidance only and shall not be deemed to be part of the substance of these Regulations or to inform or affect in any way the language of the provisions to which they refer. - These Regulations shall come into force and effect on 1 March 2025 (the "Effective Date") and will replace both the ICC's Regulations on Sanctioning of Events and Player Release with effect from that date.
-These Regulations shall not apply retrospectively to matters pending before the Effective Date.

-6.4 If any Article or provision of these Regulations is ruled to be invalid, unenforceable or illegal for any reason, it shall be deemed deleted and these Regulations shall otherwise remain in full force and effect.
-Tull force and effect.
+- These Regulations may be amended and/or supplemented from time to time by the ICC's Board, with such amendments coming into effect on the date specified by the ICC. - 6.2 The headings used for the various Articles of these Regulations and the explanatory notes are for the purpose of guidance only and shall not be deemed to be part of the substance of these Regulations or to inform or affect in any way the language of the provisions to which they refer. - These Regulations shall come into force and effect on 5 November 2023 (the "Effective Date") and will replace both the ICC's Regulations on Sanctioning of Events and ICC Regulation 32A (Domestic Cricket Events) with effect from that date.
+These Regulations shall not apply retrospectively to matters pending before the Effective Date. - 6.4 If any Article or provision of these Regulations is ruled to be invalid, unenforceable or illegal for any reason, it shall be deemed deleted and these Regulations shall otherwise remain in full force and effect.